NickBrimmer/css-practice-repo/README.md

 # CSS MISHMASH - Why did I (namely, Nick) make this?
-This is a repo, collection, mishmash, hodgepog, golden-standard of css code, projects and articles worthy of being remembered and even mastery.
+We've all been there - sitting with a styling problem, knowing there's an answer but not knowing where to get it.
+Well, this is a repo, collection, mishmash, hodgepog, golden-standard of css code, projects and articles worthy of being remembered and even mastery.
+I am personally passionate about UX design and CSS is a very big part of UX engineering.
+So this is my passion project.

 If you like this, feel free to clone or follow!

 # CSS TRICKS